What’s self-compassion good for?

 In coming chapters of this blog series: What’s self-compassion good for?, I will continue sharing elements of this journey of freeing my heart through self-compassion.

 You’re warmly invited to sign up for my newsletter, so you’ll know when the next installment is available.
-And, when you sign up here, you’ll receive a free guided meditation, “Making friends with difficult aspects of yourself.”
+And, when you sign up here, you’ll receive a free guided meditation, “Feeling Worthy of Love” – the best from my forthcoming book.

 ©2018 Christine Longaker.
 All rights reserved.

 MARK D JOHNSON · September 8, 2022 at 3:20 am

 Well this summer has been a series of muscular dysfuntion and injury.
 At the end of the summer a knee injury happened that has left me limping with a cane.
 And healing slowly.
 My belief that I have a good healthy body was challenged , just enough to remind me not to think health is mostly guarenteed And so I treat my body and meditate Great Compassion and Medicine Buddha.
 And so self compassion is essential and helpful.
 Amen